third-eye-cyborg/AscendedSocial/replit.md

 ### Payment Integration
 Premium subscriptions are managed through Stripe with support for recurring payments.
 The system handles subscription lifecycle events and provides premium features like unlimited energy and enhanced oracle readings.

+### Privacy and Compliance System
+The platform implements comprehensive privacy infrastructure with GDPR compliance built from the ground up.
+The system features bidirectional consent management between Enzuzo cookie banner and internal privacy controls, opt-out by default analytics, granular cookie categorization, and complete data subject rights APIs.
+Privacy preferences are synchronized in real-time across all platform components, ensuring consent choices are immediately respected throughout the application.
+Cookie preference center links are accessible from navigation menus and settings areas using the #manage_cookies anchor.

 ## External Dependencies

 ### Database Services